lanceorner/lanceorner.github.com/index.markdown

 lots of other technologies that have come and gone.

 I'm still primarily a Linux user at home, since that's just how I work.
-This web page is developed with Vim and Jekyll, and have even experimented with Audrino projects.
+This web page is developed with Vim and Jekyll, and have also experimented with Audrino projects.

 I've documented a few of my personal projects here: